FrogDog56/ALT-2/README.md

 # ALT-2

-Does time of year influence consumer spending?
+How does time of year influence consumer spending in different categories?
+Dataset: UK Consumer Trends 1997 - 2022 (from: kraggle)

 **Table of contents:**
 ## **Table of contents:**